brontosaurusrex/brontosaurusrex.github.io/_posts/2022-10-10-Helix:-A-Neovim-inspired-editor,-written-in-Rust.md

 ## 2023

 The logic is select > action
+Everything is a selection, jumping word by word with w, also selects the word.

 ### tutor